Minneapolis officer’s attorneys seek no prison for shooting

 If that’s not granted, they’re seeking less prison time than state sentencing guidelines recommend.

-Mohamed Noor’s lawyers filed a motion Thursday asking for a “dispositional departure” when he is sentenced June 7 for third-degree murder and second-degree manslaughter in the fatal shooting of Justine Ruszczyk Damond who had called 911 to report a possible crime.
+Mohamed Noor’s lawyers filed a motion Thursday asking for a “dispositional departure” when he is sentenced June 7 for third-degree murder and second-degree manslaughter in the fatal shooting of Justine Ruszczyk Damond, a dual citizen of the U.S. and Australia.
+She had called 911 to report a possible crime.

-The Star Tribune reports Noor’s attorneys say he would be amenable to probation, citing his cooperation, attitude in court and remorse.
+The Star Tribune reports Noor’s attorneys say he would be amenable to probation, in part citing his attitude in court and remorse.
 The maximum prison term for third-degree murder is 25 years.
 The maximum sentence for second-degree manslaughter is 10 years.

 Copyright © 2019 The Washington Times, LLC.